Sharad Navratri

 - Consuming tamasic food like garlic and onion causes disorders and mental instability.

-- The pungent taste and smell of garlic and onion violates the sanctity of the place of worship.
+- The spicy taste and smell of garlic and onion violate the sanctity of the place of worship.

 - Consuming garlic and onion hinders the blessings of the Goddess Durga.